sictweb/web222/weeks/week02/README.md

     ...
 }

-// We will never call showUnauthenticatedUI or showAauthenticatedUI directly.
+// We will never call showUnauthenticatedUI or showAuthenticatedUI directly.
 // Instead, we will use showUI to hold a reference to one or the other,
-// and default to the unauthenticated version at first (i.e., until the user logs in). var showUI = showUnauthenticatedUI;
+// and default to the unauthenticated version at first (i.e., until the user logs in). let showUI = showUnauthenticatedUI;

 ...

-// Later in the program, when a user logs in, we can swap the implemenation
+// Later in the program, when a user logs in, we can swap the implementation
 // without touching any of our UI code. function authenticate(user) {
     ...